- 555 University Avenue, Urology Clinic, 5D, 5th Floor

 What to Expect During Your Visit

+The Biofeedback Program includes six sessions.
 If any referrals or follow-up appointments are needed, the clinic coordinator/clerk will be available to assist you with scheduling an appointment.
-You will be given an appointment card or your appointment will be mailed to you, depending on booking availabilities.
+At the end of the first appointment, you will be given an appointment card including all your biofeedback appointments.
+Staff will try to see your child as close to your appointment time as possible.

 Visit Division of Urology

-If you are calling to inquire about your child’s referral from your family doctor or preliminary consultation clinic appointment, call 416-813-6661.
+If you are calling to inquire about your child’s referral from your family doctor or preliminary consultation clinic appointment please call 416-813-6661 or email firstname.lastname@example.org

-If you are calling to inquire about your child’s surgery please contact the surgeon’s administrative staff directly.
+If you are calling to inquire about your child’s surgery please contact the surgeon’s administrative staff directly by email at email@example.com

 Coming to a clinic appointment